EyasuTeshome/Airpollution-Index/README.md

 ## Getting Started

-To use this project you need to clone the repository to your local machine, and open the folder then run <npm-start> in the command line.
+To use this project you need to clone the repository to your local machine, and open the folder then run npm start in the command line.
 To use npm start make sure react is installed in your system.

 To get a local copy up and running follow these simple example steps.